Su Barikan

 When multiple CTAs lead to the same page, users lose perceived control.
 Instead of feeling guided, they feel manipulated.
 In financial contexts, that emotion directly translates to abandonment and skepticism.
 True transparency isn’t about showing numbers, it’s about making every action feel honest and distinct.

-The core problem stemmed from a lack of transparency users were asked for information before receiving value.
 To rebuild trust, I designed an interactive loan calculator that showed real numbers upfront, helping users understand total repayment before committing.
 This shift from “Apply to see your rate” to “Preview before applying” created an open and confidence-driven flow.

 Existing interface: users struggled to locate relevant loan programs and understand repayment terms.

-Designed calculator prototype with simplified breakdown and transparent costs.
+I designed calculator prototype with simplified breakdown and transparent costs.

 Flow & Structure